christianalfoni/impact/docs/advanced/stores.md

 }
 ```

-Export a hook and a provider, unless it is global:
+Export a hook and a provider if it it depends on props or parent stores:

 ```ts
 import { signal, useStore, createStoreProvider } from "impact-react";